-Posted in: Eighth Grade, Highlights, LS Birches, Middle School, MS Birches, Seventh Grade, Sixth Grade, The Birches, US Birches
+Posted in: Authentic Learning, Eighth Grade, Highlights, LS Birches, Middle School, MS Birches, Seventh Grade, Sixth Grade, The Birches, US Birches

 Allendale Columbia has deepened its global impact in Nicaragua by initiating a relationship with the 2 Wheels Bike Project.
 The project’s founder, Alejandro Solano, believes that every child should have the chance for an education to help them break out of the cycle of poverty.
 Therefore, he provides bikes to children in need to help them get to school and assist their families with daily life.

 AC middle schooler Keira Donnelly led the initiative to sell hand-made Nicaraguan bracelets to students in order to support the project.
 Due to her efforts and the generosity of the Middle School students, AC raised and donated $100 to the project.
 This means that two young children in El Sauce, Nicaragua, won’t have to walk over an hour to school any more.
 They will be able to use their new bikes to arrive safely and quickly to school. (more…)